ngeor/kamino/maven-archetypes/archetype-quickstart-jdk8/README.md

 - The project is installed locally
 - To test the archetype, a small app is generated out of it and the app is tested
 - GPG keys are deleted

-Deployment happens by tagging.
-Make sure the `pom.xml` is updated to match the tag!